nan0web/i18n/README.md

 ## CLI Playground

-There is also a CLI sandbox playground to try the library directly:
+How to run a CLI sandbox playground to try the library directly?
 ```bash
 # Clone the repository and run the CLI playground
 git clone https://github.com/nan0web/i18n.git